 Is buying options profitable?

 Yes, it can be, but it's important to buy options with longer durations and during periods of extremes.
-Buying put options during periods of complacency and low volatility will protect your portfolio.

 Whereas buying calls during bear markets, after a large sell-off, can provide very large returns.